MartyIce/martyice.github.io/_posts/2021-02-02-svelte-tutorial part 4.md

 ```

 <h3>Summary</h3>
-So there you have it, lifecycle and stores.
-We've only scratched the surface, and we are getting into more complicated territory.
-While reading these topics gives you *familiarity*, in order to become proficient, you've got to roll up your sleeves and start coding.
+So there you have it, Lifecycle and Stores.
+Note, we are only scratching the surface here, and are getting into more complicated territory.
+Reading these topics gives you *familiarity with the framework*.
+However, in order to become proficient, you've got to roll up your sleeves and start coding.
 I'd recommend doing so now - start with a simple idea, use onMount to retrieve data, and use a Store to share it around.

-The Svelte Ninja will be with you.
-If you're like me, you will stumble.
-Occasion will occur where the !@#$@ thing should JUST WORK, and ISN'T!
+The Svelte Ninja will always be with you.
+If you're like most, you will occasionally stumble.
+Episodes will occur where the STUPID thing should JUST WORK, and ISN'T!

 Maintain calm, and deepen your breath.
-With patience, you will overcome obstacles like this, and the Svelte Ninja will sagely nod his head with overwhelming approval.
+With patience, you will overcome obstacles like this, and the Svelte Ninja will sagely nod his head with silent approval.
+He knows this road as well, and has travelled it.
+You will reach your destination!

 <h3>Thoughts & Notes</h3>
 * I use [Visual Studio Code][vs code] for most of my work, these posts included.
 I finally started spell checking my posts last week (after discovering some embarrassing spelling errors in my published work).
-As a quick and dirty measure, I copied everything into a Google Doc and used its spell checker.
-However, I quickly remembered that VS Code has an extensive extension library, and looked for a spell checker.
-Yes indeedly doodly, there's one [here][vs code spellcheck]
+At first, I copied everything into a Google Doc and used its spell checker.
+However, I quickly remembered that VS Code has a huge library of extensions, and looked for a spell checker.
+And lo and behold, there's one [here][vs code spellcheck]!
+Hopefully this will prevent future spelling mistakes...

 [svelte]: https://svelte.dev
 [svelte tutorial]: https://svelte.dev/tutorial/basics